dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Bitcoin and Altcoin Wallets version 5.0.13 fixes some bugs and links to the pre-release notes for the upcoming wallets6.
+Bitcoin and Altcoin Wallets version 5.0.14 patches an important double-spend situation that can arise with Cryptonote adapters (Monero and TurtleCoin).
+Upgrade as soon as possible!

 == Donating ==